ctrl-alt-del/devenv/ubuntu/ubuntu_customization.md

 To do so, first entering terminal through pressing `ctrl` + `alt` +`F1`, and login with your **administrator credential**.

+The are steps to determine exactly what driver to use base on the chip version you have.
+However, it is outside of the scope in here; since there aren't that many drivers, the approach here would be to try the driver one by one.

-Once login, try using the `nvidia-current` as your first attempt; perform:
+Once login, try to install the `nvidia-current` as your first attempt by performing:
 ```sh
 sudo apt-get purge nvidia*
 sudo apt-get install nvidia-current